viresh-ratnakar/exolve/README.md

 symmetric counterpart of the current square.

-If the setter has provided annotations by appending annotations at the end of some clues (or by writing them in the exolve-explanations section), then these annotations get shown when the solver clicks "Reveal all".
+If the setter has provided annotations by appending annotations at the end of some clues, then these annotations get shown when the solver clicks "Reveal all".
 Clue-specific annotations get revealed/hidden with "Reveal/Clear this" buttons (unless the clue only has diagramless cells).
 Additionally, "Check this" and "Check all" behave like "Reveal this" and "Reveal all" respectively, if they find no mistakes.
 In a puzzle in which solutions are not provided, the "Reveal this" button will still get shown if there are any clues for which annotations are present (these annotations may be full solutions or just hints, possibly).

 If the setter has provided the location of one or more ninas (through exolve-nina sections), then an additional button control, *Show ninas*, gets